Book with Confidence: Enjoy peace of mind — your 10% deposit is fully refundable up to 60 days before departure. See terms & conditions.

 Yes, we can provide downloadable GPX files that you can use on your own device.
 Kindly let us know of your requirement beforehand.

-We provide an app-based navigation system that can also be used offline.
-You can download the app to your phone in advance, and we will share the login details ahead of your trip.
-Since the app works offline, it helps conserve your phone's battery during use.
+We provide an app-based navigation system that includes all your daily routes, points of interest, and important trip notes.
+You can download the app to your phone in advance, and we’ll share your login details before your trip.

 For minor issues like punctures, the guests are provided with a self-repair kit, which includes tools to help them fix such minor issues.
 The exact contents of the kit depend on the type of bike, terrain and other factors, and will be communicated to you closer to your date of departure.
 However, usually such a kit includes tire levers, a spare tube, a patch kit, and a pump, allowing riders to fix the problem themselves.
 In some cases, the kit may only include a pump or a repair foam.